 Property owners are responsible for keeping their premises and their invitees safe.
 They should eliminate any dangers and, when not possible, warn about their existence.
 They are responsible for any injuries their guests may incur due to their lack of reasonable precaution.

 Licensees are responsible for their own safety.
 They have to be aware of their surroundings and protect themselves against dangers.
 To seek compensation from the owner, they will have to prove the latter’s wanton or willful actions.
-This is almost impossible without a good slip and fall lawyer.
+This is almost impossible without a good slip-and-fall accident attorney.

 Property owners have no obligations towards adult trespassers.
 Children are an exception to the rule under the attractive nuisance doctrine.
 Owners should secure any items or areas that could represent an attraction to children passing by.
 Common examples include: